Bazenr/C-and-D-Waste-invalidated/README.md

-# Dataset for paper entitled Rapid generation method for the dataset of stacked construction solid waste
+# Dataset for paper entitled:
+# Rapid generation method for the dataset of stacked construction solid waste

 **Dataset-of-stacked-construction-solid-waste